Security of device-independent quantum key distribution protocols: a review: Security analyses

 \subsubsection{Intrinsic information and intrinsic nonlocality}

-An approach for deriving more general (protocol-independent) upper bounds on the achievable DI-QKD key rates is essentially based on the so-called \textit{quantum intrinsic information}.
-This quantity was previously studied in the context of device-dependent QKD, where it was shown to give protocol-independent upper bounds on the key rate achievable from a specific state.
-For a tripartite quantum state $\rho_{ABE}$, the \textit{quantum conditional mutual information} $I(A;B|E)_\rho$ is defined as
+In the context of deriving more general (protocol-independent) upper bounds on the achievable DI-QKD key rates, the \textit{quantum intrinsic information}, which generalises the classical intrinsic information~\eqref{eq: classical intrinsic info}, is frequently used as a starting point.
+The quantum intrinsic information of a state is an upper bound on its DD-QKD key rate, and is defined in terms of the \emph{quantum conditional mutual information.} For a tripartite quantum state $\rho_{ABE}$, the quantum conditional mutual information $I{(A;B|E)}_\rho$ is defined as

 and the quantum intrinsic information $I(A;B \downarrow E)$ is then defined as~\cite{christandl2007unifying}